 Tim Kehoe received his B.A. in Economics and Mathematics from Providence College in 1975 and his Ph.D. from Yale University in 1979.
 He has taught at Wesleyan University, the Massachusetts Institute of Technology, and the University of Cambridge in England.
-Since 1987 Tim has been a Professor in the Department of Economics at the University of Minnesota where he is currently Distinguished McKnight University Professor.
+Since 1987 Tim has been a Professor in the Department of Economics at the University of Minnesota where he is currently a Distinguished McKnight University Professor.
 He is also an adviser at the Federal Reserve Bank of Minneapolis.
 His research and teaching focus on the theory and application of general equilibrium models.
 Tim has advised the Spanish government on the impact of joining the European Community in 1986, the Mexican government on the impact of joining NAFTA in 1994, and the Panamanian government on the impact of unilateral foreign trade and investment reforms in 1998.
-He is married to Jean O'Brien-Kehoe, a Distinguished McKnight University Professor in the Department of History at the University of Minnesota.
+He is married to Jean O'Brien-Kehoe, a Distinguished McKnight University Professor of History at the University of Minnesota.

 Sang Min Lee (Department of Economics, University of Minnesota)